 You do get 4 free passes each year which is twice that of Citibank of DBS.
 However, note that you can only get the passes IF you pay the hefty annual fee of $337.05 on this credit card.
 Another downside is that you can’t use them on your travel companion.
 Considering the limited number of lounges, it seems like an unbalanced trade-off.

-While Amex KrisFlyer Ascend’s travel perks and mile accrual rates don’t top the list (there can only be one #1, right?) it does nonetheless offer an impressive welcome bonus if you’re planning to spend $5,000 (26,000 miles) or $10,000 (38,000 miles) in the next 3 months.
+While Amex KrisFlyer Ascend’s travel perks and mile accrual rates don’t top the list, it does nonetheless offer an impressive welcome bonus if you’re planning for big expenses in the next 3 months.

 BOC Elite Miles Card